-(1) In rammed earth walls eighteen (18) inches to less than twenty-four (24) inches thick, openings shall not be located within three (3) feet of any corner of the structure.
-(Refer to figure 8 of the earthen building figures supplement).
-Exception: Openings may be located within three (3) feet of any corner provided a buttress extending at least three (3) feet from the structure supports the corner.
-A continuous footing below and a continuous bond beam above, shall be provided across such openings.

-(2) Rammed earth walls greater than twenty-four (24) inches thick are self-buttressing, with no special consideration for placement of openings within the area of the wall.

-G. Piers.
-Rammed earth piers supporting openings shall measure no less than three (3) square feet in area and no dimension shall be less than eighteen (18) inches.
-(Refer to figures 9-A and 9-B of the earthen building figures supplement).
+- supplement).
+Exception: Openings may be located within three feet of any corner provided a buttress extending at least three feet from the structure supports the corner.
+A continuous footing below and a continuous bond beam above shall be provided across such openings. - (2) Rammed earth walls greater than 24 inches thick are self-buttressing, with no special consideration for placement of openings within the area of the wall. - G. Piers.
+Rammed earth piers supporting openings shall measure no less than three square feet in area and no dimension shall be less than 18 inches.
+(Refer to Figures 9-A and 9-B of the earthen building figures supplement).